daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 ---
 # Using a startup mentality to succsefully productize AI tools

-## Why sound business fundamentals are all you need to integrate AI solutions in commercial contexts
+## Why sound business fundamentals are all you need to best integrate AI solutions in commercial contexts
 ---

 <p align="center"> <img src="/posts/blog_AI_image_2.jpeg"/ width = "475" height = "225"> </p>